neroist/teleport-to-wayback-machine/README.md

 # Teleport To Wayback Machine
-An extention available for Firefox and Opera Beta/Developer.
+An extention available for Firefox and Opera Next and Opera Developer.

 Opens a new tab to the Wayback Machine for the site you're on — useful for broken links!